gravyhtx/shopify-tear-sheet/README.md

-# shopify-tear-sheet
+# Shopify // Tear Sheet Button
-Add a Tear Sheet button to your Shopify page's Template written in Liquid code.
+Add a Tear Sheet button that prints only the relevant content of a product to your Shopify page's Template.
+Written in Liquid code.
+More instructions soon ;)